 - Selective laser trabeculoplasty (SLT) is, as its name suggests, laser treatment for glaucoma, during which an ophthalmologist creates very small holes to relieve pressure with a laser aimed where the cornea and iris come together.
 Some patients worry: “Is the SLT surgery painful?”
 While having a laser pointed at your eye might sound scary, most SLT recipients report little to no discomfort during or after the surgery.

 - During a trabeculectomy, an ophthalmologist creates a very small surgical incision to help drain the fluid and decrease the intraocular pressure.
-The results of this procedure tend to be more permanent than SLT.
+The results of this procedure tend to be more permanent than SLT, and typically has a high success rate, according to patients living with a trabeculectomy.

 - In this option, shunts or implants are surgically inserted into the eye.
+You may also hear of these as eye stents for glaucoma.
 Once completed, these surgeries — including the iStent glaucoma and cataract surgery — allow for the shunt or implant to replace the eye’s damaged draining system, reducing intraocular pressure.

 How long does it take to recover from glaucoma surgery?